openai/openai-python/README.md

 openai.Model.delete("ft-abc123")
 ```

-You can learn more about in our [fine-tuning guide](https://platform.openai.com/docs/guides/fine-tuning).
+You can learn more in our [fine-tuning guide](https://platform.openai.com/docs/guides/fine-tuning).

 ### Moderation